SciML/sciml.ai/small_grants.md

 ## Refactor NonlinearSolve.jl and BoundaryValueDiffEq.jl to use Sub-Packages of Solvers (\$300 each)

+**In Progress**: Claimed by José Joaquín Zubieta Rico for the time period of August 26th, 2024 - September 26th 2024.

 With the successful splitting of [OrdinaryDiffEq.jl](https://sciml.ai/news/2024/08/10/sciml_small_grants_successes/), we suspect that similar installation and loading time improvements can be had by splitting NonlinearSolve.jl and BoundaryValueDiffEq.jl in such a way that the solvers